e0ipso/e0ipso.github.io/_posts/2021-09-14-progressive-decoupling-made-easy.md

 	<li><a href="https://video.mateuaguilo.com/w/g2jKiesKjYSreig8abrKFh" target="_blank">The registry and the app catalog</a></li>
 	<li><a href="https://video.mateuaguilo.com/w/61aG9Y8xW7m5anwupKCL84" target="_blank">Set up Progressive Decoupled Drupal</a></li>
 </ul>

-<p>Lullabot has been helping companies take advantage of progressive decoupling for years and on websites that get a lot of traffic.
-This paradigm is battle-tested.
-If you want help getting started, please <a href="https://www.lullabot.com/contact" target="_blank">contact us</a>.</p>

 <small>Photo by <a href="https://unsplash.com/@polarmermaid">Anne Nygård</a> on <a href="https://unsplash.com/@polarmermaid">Unsplash</a></small>